 Each node must have a unique name to identify it to the network map service.
 DemoBench will suggest node names, nearest cities and local port numbers to use.

-The first node will host the network map service, and we are forcing that node also to be a notary.
+The first node will be a notary.
 Hence only notary services will be available to be selected in the

 Serviceslist.
 For subsequent nodes you may also select any of Corda’s other built-in services.